I don't say this often at all, but I'm here to tell you about one time I was wrong. Fully wrong.

 Get Your Perfect Pair of APL Running Shoes

-But don't take my word for it.
-After all, there's a reason several color styles have already totally sold out!
+But you don't have to take my word for it: There's a reason several color styles regularly sell out.

 Ready to hit the trail, treadmill or sidewalk with a functionally fashionable foot forward?
 Gear up with this perfect pair of running shoes.